2025 Aurora local elections

-Local elections were held in Aurora on May 12, 2025, as part of the 2025 Philippine general election.
-Aurora voters will elect a governor, a vice governor, and 10 out of 14 members of the Aurora Provincial Board.
+The 2025 Aurora local elections were held in Aurora on May 12, 2025, as part of the 2025 Philippine general election.
+Aurora voters elected a governor, a vice governor, and 10 out of 14 members of the Aurora Provincial Board.

 Governor

-Incumbent Christian Noveras (Partido Federal ng Pilipinas) is running for a full term.
-Noveras was elected under PDP–Laban with 62.78% of the vote in 2022.
+Incumbent Christian Noveras (Partido Federal ng Pilipinas) is running for reelection after being elected under PDP–Laban in 2022 with 62.78% of the vote.
 On December 13, 2023, the Office of the Ombudsman dismissed Noveras over the use of government resources for his campaign in the 2022 election.
 Reynante Tolentino became governor on April 24, 2024.
 On October 10, 2024, Noveras was reinstated after the Court of Appeals overturned his dismissal.

 Candidates

-The following candidates are included in the ballot:
+The following candidates were included in the ballot: